Optimization guide for Power BI

 This article provides guidance that enables developers and administrators to produce and maintain optimized Power BI solutions.
 You can optimize your solution at different architectural layers.
 Layers include:

 - Visualizations, including dashboards, Power BI reports, and Power BI paginated reports

 - The environment, including capacities, data gateways, and the network

 Optimizing the data model

 The data model supports the entire visualization experience.
-Data models are either external-hosted or internal-hosted, and in Power BI they are referred to as datasets.
+Data models are either hosted in the Power BI ecosystem or externally (using DirectQuery or Live Connection), and in Power BI they are referred to as datasets.
 It's important to understand your options, and to choose the appropriate dataset type for your solution.
 There are three dataset modes: Import, DirectQuery, and Composite.
 For more information, see Datasets in the Power BI service, and Dataset modes in the Power BI service.

 For specific dataset mode guidance, see: